danielaparker/jsoncons/doc/ref/corelib/basic_json_options.md

 neginf_to_num| |Sets a number replacement for `Negative Infinity` when writing JSON max_nesting_depth|Maximum nesting depth allowed when parsing JSON|Maximum nesting depth allowed when serializing JSON lossless_number|If `true`, parse numbers with exponents and fractional parts as strings with semantic tagging `semantic_tag::bigdec`.
 Defaults to `false`.|
+allow_trailing_comma|If 'true', an extra comma at the end of a list of JSON values in an object or array is allowed (and ignored) |
 err_handler (since 0.171.0)|Defines an [error handler](err_handler.md) for parsing JSON.
 Defaults to `default_json_parsing`.|
 indent_size| |The indent size, the default is 4 spaces_around_colon| |Indicates [space option](spaces_option.md) for name separator (`:`).
 Default is space after.